 The impact of the COVID-19 pandemic on the Middle-East and African electric vehicle market is inevitable, as it affected almost every other industry in the market.
 Manufacturing units have been shut down due to the continuous lockdowns, with social distancing norms to follow and limited staff available to run production lines with all safety measures, owing to the slowdown of the electric vehicle market in the region.

-In the Middle East region, countries, like Saudi Arabia and the United Arab Emirates, are becoming early adopters of electric vehicles.
+Countries like Saudi Arabia and the United Arab Emirates are becoming early adopters of electric vehicles in the Middle East region.
 The Saudi Arabian Standards Organization (SASO) has plans to issue regulations for the use of electric vehicles.
 In the United Arab Emirates, the Road Transport Authority (RTA) has issued advisory and worked to develop efficient charging stations in the country.

 Scope of the Report

 An electric vehicle (EV) operates on an electric motor instead of an internal combustion engine that generates power by burning a mix of fuel and gases.
 Therefore, such a vehicle is seen as a possible replacement for current-generation automobiles to address rising pollution, global warming, depleting natural resources, etc.

 The Middle-East and Africa electric vehicle market report covers the latest trends and COVID-19 impact, followed by technological developments in the market.
 The scope of the report covers segmentation based on the drive type, vehicle type, and geography.
-By drive type, the market is segmented into a plug-in hybrid, pure electric.
+By drive type, the market is segmented into plug-in, hybrid, and pure electric.

 By vehicle type, the market is segmented into passenger cars and commercial vehicles.
-Moreover, by geography, the market is segmented into the United Arab Emirates, Saudi Arabia, South Africa, Egypt, Rest of Middle-East and Africa.
-For each segment, market sizing and forecast have been done on the basis of value USD million.
+Moreover, by geography, the market is segmented into the United Arab Emirates, Saudi Arabia, South Africa, Egypt, and Rest of Middle-East and Africa.
+For each segment, market sizing and forecasts have been done based on value (USD million).

 Key Market Trends